aibasel-teaching/krummstab/README.md

 Xournal++, you can also use the `-x` flag here to automatically export the `.xopp` files before collecting the feedback.

+### combine
+This command is only relevant for the `exercise` marking mode.
+`TODO: Document this.`

 ### send
-In the future, the script should be able to directly send out feedback per mail, but this is not possible yet `:(`.
-For now, you still have to manually upload the feedback zip archives to ADAM.
+For the `static` and `random` marking modes, it is possible to directly send the feedback to the students via e-mail.
+For this to work you have to be in the university network, which likely means you'll have to connect to the university VPN.
+You may find the `--dry_run` option useful, instead of sending the e-mails directly, it only prints them so that you can double-check that everything looks as expected.

 ## Config File Details

 ### Individual Settings
-- `your_name`: ID of the tutor, this must match with either an element of `tutor_list` (for `random/exercise`) or a key in `teams` (for `static`)
+- `tutor_name`: ID of the tutor, this must match with either an element of `tutor_list` (for `random/exercise`) or a key in `teams` (for `static`)
-- `your_email`: tutor's email address, feedback will be sent via this address
+- `tutor_email`: tutor's email address, feedback will be sent via this address
 - `feedback_email_cc`: list of email addresses that will be CC'd with every feedback email, for example the addresses of all tutors
 - `smtp_url`: the url of the smtp server, `smtp-ext.unibas.ch` by default